-If you or your colleagues have encountered any issues with persistent street drinking or begging please get in touch as soon as possible with our Business Crime Reduction Manager.
+If your business has encountered any issues with persistent street drinking or begging please get in touch as soon as possible with our Business Crime Reduction Manager.

 It is only with the involvement and support of the local community that an accurate picture of the extent of the problem can be gauged, 'hot spot' areas identified and adequate resources deployed to enable individuals to be engaged with appropriately.

 Email Rebecca Molloy or call her on 020 8603 0054 with details of: